-LSU Advice provide independent, confidential and non-judgemental advice for students in conflict with the University or facing difficulties with their studies.
+LSU Advice provide independent, confidential and non-judgemental advice for students in conflict with the University/college, or facing difficulties with their studies.

 We can help you to understand University policies and regulations, to know your rights, to draft any emails or letters required, and where necessary attending meetings with you.

 We are open Monday-Friday 10-12pm and 1-4pm both in and out of University terms, with the exception of public holidays and occasional training days.
 We are based upstairs in the Students’ Union opposite the Council Chamber.

 If you would like to speak to someone in person or on the phone then please book an appointment with us.
 To do so, please email us with an overview of your enquiry, any documents that are relevant and also your availability.
 Appointments will normally last no longer than 30 minutes.
 If you believe that you will require more time than this, please let us know.

 Loughborough students can Call us on 01509 635 072.

 london students can call us on 02038051364

 We provide advice in good faith, based on the information available to us.
 As such students are advised that when contacting us, that they include/attach all relevant information.
 Students are responsible for their own decisions based on the advice provided.